xamarin/XamarinComponents/Android/GoogleAndroidVending/docs/Expansion.md

 ## Testing the Downloader

 Testing the download manager is very similar to testing the licensing.
-More information on this in the Testing the Licensing section of the Licensing documentation][4].
+More information on this in the [Testing the Licensing section of the Licensing documentation][9].
 The downloader performs the license check internally, and in the response, it receives the expansion files URIs from Play.
 It then uses these to initiate the download.

 In order to be able to download the expansion files, we have to have uploaded them when updating the app.
 The first upload does not allow the expansion files to be added, but we can just re-upload the same package twice.
 On the second time, we can upload the expansion files with the actual app package, remembering to increase the version number beforehand.

 We can start testing our app by checking its ability to read the expansion files.
 We can do this by placing and naming the files just as the downloader would.
 Because the downloader always places